exanauts/Argos.jl/docs/src/index.md

 pkg> add Argos
 ```
 The function `run_opf` takes as input a path to a regular
-MATPOWER file to solve the associated OPF problem:
+MATPOWER file and solves the associated OPF problem:
 ```julia
 julia> Argos.run_opf("case9.m", Argos.FullSpace())